 Programming Tips - Java: The Date class does not have a setMilliseconds() method - here's how to do that

-Date: 2010jun19 Update: 2025jul14 Language: Java Q. Java: The Date class does not have a setMilliseconds() method - here's how to do that A. Here's a function that does it:
+Date: 2010jun19 Update: 2025oct21 Language: Java Q. Java: The Date class does not have a setMilliseconds() method - here's how to do that A. Here's a function that does it, shown in a full example: